luispabon/swagger/README.md

+## Note:

+This is a fork of WakeOnWeb's swagger validation component.
+It is a pretty good package, but fairly limited and very slow moving - it probably was made to serve the needs of WakeOnWeb's projects.

+I intend to push this forward without the limitations of requiring upstream approval as there are many gaps in functionality and test coverage.
+This will be for v2.x.

+Version 1.x (up to 1.0.4) is essentially the same as WakeOnWeb's.
+Any versions greater than that might depart considerably and break BC.

+# Original README:

 # WakeOnWeb Swagger Validation Component [![Build Status](https://travis-ci.org/WakeOnWeb/swagger.svg?branch=master)](https://travis-ci.org/WakeOnWeb/swagger)

 The WakeOnWeb Swagger Validation Component is an extensible component for validating API data using the